-Group component Amongst other things, the Company's interests are duly taken into account by the fact that Group targets are geared towards the key performance indicators ("KPIs") used for corporate management purposes.
-These KPIs are generally based directly on the Group's performance indicators.
-In order to reduce the influence of one-off effects, certain effects are already excluded from target achievement per se when the targets are set, e.g. changes due to external regulatory requirements, M&A transactions, etc. For the 2021 financial year, consolidated operating profit was set as earnings target, whereas risk-weighted assets (RWAs) were used as a risk-adjusted target.
-The 100% targets set for the target parameters complied with the corporate objectives communicated to the capital markets in the past, and will continue to do so in the future.
+Group component The Group component serves to link variable remuneration of each employee to the performance and success of the Bank as a whole.
+Amongst other things, the Company's interests are duly taken into account by the fact that Group targets are geared towards the key performance indicators ("KPIs") used for corporate management purposes.
+These KPIs are assessed independently and derived directly from the Group's overall business goals.
+In order to reduce the influence of one-off effects, certain effects are already excluded from target achievement per se when the targets are set, such as changes due to external regulatory requirements, M&A transactions, etc. For the 2022 financial year, consolidated operating profit was set as earnings target, whereas risk-weighted assets (RWAs) were used as a risk-adjusted target.
 The maximum achievement level for target consolidated operating profit is 150%; for the RWA target, it is 125%.
 The overall target achievement level is calculated by multiplying all target values; it is capped at a target achievement level of 150%.
-Organisational unit component (only for risk takers) The performance of the organisational unit for divisions allocated to Sales is measured using the Structured Property Financing segment operating result, as well as in terms of RWAs.
+Organisational unit component (only for risk takers) The performance of the organisational unit for divisions allocated to Sales is measured using the Structured Property Financing segment's operating result, as well as in terms of RWAs.
 The performance of the organisational unit for the housing industry is measured by reference to the operating result of the Banking & Digital Solutions segment.
 The other organisational units, i.e. in particular central staff functions and control units, as well as the Treasury division, are measured based on their respective cost target.
 The organisational unit component is only relevant for risk takers.
 Component related to individual performance The individual component is measured based on the individual performance of the employee in question and the overall assessment of the main tasks and targets, although targets are only agreed upon with employees not covered by collective agreements.

 When weighting the different components of variable remuneration, the employee's position in the organisation's hierarchy is also taken into account, reflecting his/her influence over the Group's/Bank's success.
-This results in differences in the weighting attached to the three additive components depending on an individual's responsibility within the Company: the Group component payable to employees assigned to the management level below the Management Board (MDs) is 35%.
-By contrast, it is 25% for the other employees.
+This results in differences in the weighting attached to the three additive components depending on an individual's responsibility within the Company: the Group component payable to employees assigned to the management level below the Management Board (MDs) is 35 %.
+By contrast, it is 25 % for the other employees.